alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 ---
 layout: post
-title:  "A Neopoints Making Guide For The Busy Adult"
+title:  "Far More Research Into Making Neopoints Than Anyone Needs to Know"
 date:   2023-11-08 00:02:16 -0700
 ---

 The new management of Neopets is trying to start a Neopets Renaissance.
 They've brought back Flash games, thanks to [Ruffle](https://ruffle.rs/), a Flash emulator written in Rust.
-New content is coming out, with an acknowledgement that the playerbase is mostly nostalgic adults rather than new kids.
+New content is coming out, with an acknowledgement that the player base is mostly nostalgic adults rather than new kids.
 Although the site aims to maintain its kid-friendly exterior, the inside has changed.
 The most recent Faerie Festival was incredibly queer coded and I think that was intentional.
 These days, the typical Neopets user is a mid 20s woman that's more likely to be LGBT than straight.
 See